-(4) Electrostatic Induction between metallic conductors, separated by a greater This idea was developed to a working success by Edison, Gillior less distance.
-This idea was developed to a working success by Edison, Gilli land, Phelps and W. Smith, as a means of communication between moving trains.
+(4) Electrostatic Induction between metallic conductors, separated by a greater or less distance.
+This idea was developed to a working success by Edison, Gilliland, Phelps and W. Smith, as a means of communication between moving trains.

-land, Fneips and W. Smith, as a means of communication between moving trains.
 Of the above mentioned principles of wireless signaling, the only one which promised the possible solution of the problem was that used by Preece, consisting of the two parallel conductors, with the earth return.
-Even this system was disappoint-ing, from the many difficulties which it presented.
-In the first place, the two con-ductors had to be as long as the distance which was to be signaled across.
+Even this system was disappointing, from the many difficulties which it presented.
+In the first place, the two conductors had to be as long as the distance which was to be signaled across.
 For instance, if a distance of two miles separated the two stations, the wires had to stretch for two miles parallel to each other.